 As an alternative, you can use public transport from London, to sections of the path, returning home each evening.
 I am sure this would work well, augmented with taxi journeys at some points.

 The train from Victoria was seriously delayed, “due to a fatality”, so I arrived into Farnham much later than expected with no accommodation booked.
 The going was easy, but very warm, but I could maintain a good pace, powered by several litres of water.
 I could forage for delicious small plums, that were perfectly ripe and tasted wonderful.
-Stopping for lunch at Newland’s Corner, I rested a while, knowing I would need time my bivouac as the sun set.
-A suitable spot found, I settle down for the evening.
-As dusk set a red dear stag ran close by, followed by a swooping owl that passed me within a few metres of by disguised bivouac spot.
+Stopping for lunch at Newland’s Corner, I rested a while, knowing I would need time my bivouac as the sunset.
+A suitable spot found I settle down for the evening.
+As dusk set a red deer stag ran close by, followed by a swooping owl that passed me within a few metres of by disguised bivouac spot.
 Then the stars popped out one by one as I fell asleep after a long day.

-Wonderful B&B and FEB (full english breakfast) and plenty of water to start the day hydrated.
+Wonderful B&B and FEB (full English breakfast) and plenty of water to start the day hydrated.
 Soon crossing the HS1 rail link and site of the UK Rail Speed Record of 208 mph, set in July 2003.
-Crossing the M2 over the River Medway, with wonderful views into Chatham and Rochester, I meet a hiker keeping at my pace.
+Crossing the M2 over the River Medway, with wonderful views of Chatham and Rochester, I meet a hiker keeping at my pace.
 We walk together to Jade’s Crossing, a bridge built after a long campaign, following the death of Jade Hobbs, and many others as they crossed the busy A249.
 My companion turns around to return to Rochester, and I progress, grateful for the bridge to Hollingbourne, where I stop at the local for several pints of J2O and water/ice, my drink of choice for this trip.
 The locals warn me there is a loose Panther in the woods!
 So I am pleased the walk ends in Lenham and a wonderful Inn, complete with local Morris Men for entertainment and superb food.

-Suitably rested I wake later than usual and progress towards Wye, stopping for a while in a lovely air conditioned supermarket, buying lunch.
+Suitably rested I wake later than usual and progress towards Wye, stopping for a while in a lovely air-conditioned supermarket, buying lunch.
 Difficult to leave.
 The views on this section are very pleasant and I stop to rest before reaching Etchinghill.
-As I get up to walk a Spitfire passes directly overhead at low level.
+As I get up to walk a Spitfire passes directly overhead at low-level.
 I get goosebumps and a free airshow, which lifts my spirits.
 My expectations of a meal at the local pub are thwarted, it is closed, so I sneak into a golf club for a snack and water stop.
 A few more miles and I find a wonderful bivouac spot and settle for the evening to a beautiful sunset and skyscape.

 Only 12 odd miles now into Dover, so I rise early in hope of catching an early train home.
 It had rained overnight, but the bivouac was very effective at keeping me dry and warm.
 Quite a few dogs walkers as I approached the cliffs overlooking the Channel Tunnel entrance.
 Unusual trig points are everywhere, as used to survey the construction of the huge complex.
 Onward to the coastline and the Battle of Britain Memorial, which opens just in time for a very pleasant cup of tea and cake.
 The new building, under construction and in the shape of a Spitfire wing, should be fantastic when it is completed.
 Further stunning view across the channel as I arrive into Dover.
 I feel like a bowling ball, as I pass through the shoppers (skittles) as I arrive at the finishing plaque of the North Downs Way.
-A full on festival is in progress and the place is packed.
+A full-on festival is in progress and the place is packed.
 I do not stay for long.